Stereotactic Ablative Radiation Therapy (SABR)?

-SABR targets tumours in the body with high doses of radiation therapy.
-It destroys cancer cells with minimum damage to surrounding healthy tissues.
+SABR aims to specifically target tumours in the body with high doses of radiation therapy, while limiting the dose to surrounding healthy organs.

-- It offers some patients longer disease and symptom control and improved quality of life
+- SABR may offer some patients longer disease and symptom control, and help to improve their quality of life

 - Surrounding healthy tissue receives a lower dose, minimising the risks of side-effects